xzzhouxi/xzzhouxi.github.com/_pages/activity.md

 I am excited to share our recent publication, which originated from my undergraduate thesis, where I spent nearly four years analyzing data and preparing the manuscript.
 This study investigates how saltwater intrusion affects methanogenic communities in rice paddies.

-I am deeply grateful to my mentor, Peng laoshi, for guidance and support throughout this work, and I hope this study provides new and interesting insights to the research community.
+I am deeply grateful to my supervisor, Peng laoshi, for guidance and support throughout this work, and I sincerely thank all my co-authors and labmates for their contributions.

 [Read the paper here](https://doi.org/10.1128/msystems.00017-25)